 rainbow stripe

 Shaltz Farm is the small farm my husband, Zack, and I always dreamed of owning.
-Established in 1997, we raise registered Shetland Sheep, chickens for eggs and meat, feeder pigs, a small market garden, and a culinary, medicinal, and tea herb garden.
-We are also establishing a small orchard including both fruit and nut trees, as well as a variety of berry bushes.
+Established in 1997, we raise registered Shetland Sheep till 2017 and had chickens for eggs and meat, feeder pigs, a small market garden, and a culinary, medicinal, and tea herb garden.
 We are dedicated to sustainable farming practices, and are chemical free on our land.
-Visit our website if you're interested in chemical-free foods or Shetland breeding stock.

 rainbow stripe